prakhart111/User-Management-Sys/README.md

-# User-Management-Sys
+# User-Management-System
-User Management System implemented using NodeJS, Express and MongoDB.
+A simlpe CRUD application implemented using NodeJS, Express and MongoDB.
+Frontend rendered using EJS templates.
+MongoDB Atlas used as Database.